Aloha, A New REIT Focused On Hawaii

 Tom Lewis, a former CEO of Realty Income, explained to me that Hawaii was the sole state with no buildings (owned by O) and that is also the case today.

 As it turns out, Lewis retired from Realty Income in 2013 after 26 years at the company (16 years as the CEO).
 He moved to Hawaii where he stays active playing golf and serving as a Director at Sunstone Hotel Investors (SHO).
+Lewis has deep roots in Hawaii as he is a graduate of the St Louis in Honolulu (founded in 1846) and also Hawaii's Chaminade University.

 This week Lewis adds a second Director position to his resume, and this one closes the loop regarding my questioning years ago in which I asked Lewis why he had not planted a seed in Hawaii.